Get,

 Not Keen on Drinking Water?

-Some people have a hard time drinking water and maintaining adequate hydration levels in their bodies.
-The reason is yet to be known whether this is a psychological condition or if something in their bodies actually prevents them from consuming water.
-But the summer sun is not sparing these people either.
-So, what is it that you can do to get adequate amounts of hydration?
+Some people find it difficult to drink enough water and maintain adequate hydration levels in their bodies.
+The exact reason for this is not yet known, whether it is psychological or related to other body factors.
+However, staying hydrated, especially during the summer is important.
+So, what can you do to stay adequately hydrated?
 Aim for fluids in general instead of just water.
-Avoid drinks that contain added sugar or caffeine as these may interfere with your health in the long run if consumed regularly.
+Avoid drinks that contain added sugar or caffeine as these may interfere with your health in the long run.

-Below are some water-based summer-friendly drinks which can be consumed along with water to keep yourself hydrated.
+Below are some water-based summer-friendly drinks that can be consumed with water to keep yourself hydrated.

 • Buttermilk: Buttermilk is great for keeping your body cool and hydrated in summer.
-It is also known to aid the process of digestion.
+It is also known to aid the process of digestion7

-• Lemonade: A cold glass of lemonade is refreshing, and hydrating and contains Vitamin C essential for our bodies.
+• Lemonade: A cold glass of lemonade is refreshing, and hydrating and contains vitamin C, which is essential for our bodies8

-• Tender coconut water: Tender coconut water is an excellent body electrolyte-balancing drink.
-It is delicious, naturally sweet and great for hydration.
+• Tender coconut water: Tender coconut water is an excellent electrolyte-balancing drink.
+It is delicious, naturally sweet, and great for hydration9

-• Green tea: Green tea contains several antioxidants essential for fighting the harmful free radicals in our bodies.
+• Green tea: Green tea contains several antioxidants essential for fighting the harmful free radicals in our bodies10.
 It is great for hydration if consumed in moderate quantities every day.

 • Seasonal fruit juices: Seasonal fruit juices are delicious and contain all the nutrients essential for staying healthy during the particular season.
 It can be a good alternative (for non-diabetics) in case you are unable to drink adequate amounts of water.